dlford/quokka/README.md

   - M2x4mm screws for all standoffs
   - 10x M2x9mm screws for 3D printed case
   - 10x [M2x3mm heat set inserts](https://www.mcmaster.com/97163A146/) for 3D printed case
-  - 2x M2x10mm stand-offs for OLED mounting
+  - 4x M2x10mm stand-offs for OLED mounting
-  - 2x M2x15mm stand-offs for OLED covers
+  - 4x M2x15mm stand-offs for OLED covers
-  - 10x M2x10mm stand-offs for plate cases (Note: You will need to carefull drill out the 5 mounting holes with a 1/8" drill bit so the stand-offs fit through them)
+  - 10x M2x8mm round stand-offs for plate cases (Note: You will need to carefull drill out the 5 mounting holes with a 1/8" drill bit so the stand-offs fit through them, [these stand-offs](https://amzn.to/42FXkLX)\* fit in a 1/8" hole)

 ## Build Guide